coviu/coviu-video-calls/readme.txt

 * different wordpress user roles see different appointment lists
 * ability to create wordpress custom post types as appointment rooms
 * added pagination on appointment lists
+* support for wordpress 4.6

 == Upgrade Notice ==

 = 2.0 =
 Make sure to use the new API starting at this version.

+= 0.3 =
+Will now work with wordpress 4.6